 The transportation of Lithium batteries is regulated by the International Civil Aviation Organization ("ICAO") and corresponding International Air Transport Association ("IATA") Dangerous Goods Regulations and the International Maritime Dangerous Goods Code ("IMDG") and in the U.S. by the Department of Transportation's Pipeline and Hazardous Materials Safety Administration ("PHMSA").
 These regulations are based on the United Nations Recommendations on the Transport of Dangerous Goods Model Regulations and the United Nations Manual of Tests and Criteria.
 We currently ship our products pursuant to ICAO, IATA and PHMSA hazardous goods regulations.
 These regulations require companies to meet certain testing, packaging, labeling and shipping specifications for safety reasons.
 We have not incurred, and do not expect to incur, any significant costs in order to comply with these regulations.
-We believe we comply with any new regulations that are imposed.
+We believe we comply with all current U.S. and international regulations for the shipment of our products, and we intend and expect to comply with any new regulations that are imposed.
 We have established our own testing facilities to ensure that we comply with these regulations.
 If we are unable to comply with the new regulations, however, or if regulations are introduced that limit our ability to transport our products to customers in a cost-effective manner, this could reduce our operating income and margins, and have other material adverse effects on our business, financial condition and results of operations.